jdoores16/Elect_Enginv1/replit.md

 ## AI Architecture

-The system utilizes a "Central AI Brain" accessible by both "Home AI" and "Task Build AI."
-The **Home AI** acts as a persistent, ever-learning master that lives in the Home tab, maintaining long-term memory, learning templates, chat history, and workflows.
-It's responsible for detecting tasks from voice/text prompts (e.g., 'panelboard schedule', 'one line diagram', 'power plan', 'lighting plan', 'site plan', 'details').
-The **Task Build AI** is ephemeral, sent by the Home AI to complete specific tasks.
-It uses the full power of the central AI brain but has no long-term storage; chat, files, and outputs are deleted upon task completion.
-Task builds conclude when explicitly finished by the user, the tab is closed, or after 24 hours.
+The system uses a "Central AI Brain" supporting both "Home AI" and "Task Build AI." **Home AI** is a persistent master in the Home tab, managing long-term memory, learning templates, chat history, and workflows, and detecting tasks from user prompts. **Task Build AI** is ephemeral, sent by Home AI to complete specific tasks.
+It uses the central AI brain but has no long-term storage; its data is deleted upon task completion or tab closure.

 ## Tab System Architecture

-The application uses a tab-based interface: a Home tab for project initiation and Task tabs (named YYMMDD_T#) for individual tasks.
-Each tab maintains an independent AI context, allowing the AI to respond independently to the Home tab and all Task Build tabs.
-Each Task tab is limited to a single task at a time, and new tasks must be initiated from the Home tab.
-A `task_id` (UUID-based) is assigned to each task build for immutable identification and parameter isolation.
+The application employs a tab-based interface: a Home tab for project initiation and Task tabs (named YYMMDD_T#) for individual tasks.
+Each tab maintains an independent AI context.
+Task tabs are limited to one task at a time, and new tasks must be initiated from the Home tab.
+A UUID-based `task_id` ensures immutable identification and parameter isolation for each task.
+Task builds are ephemeral, with all data deleted upon completion or after 24 hours.

-### Current Implementation: Task Builds (Ephemeral)
-- **Isolation**: Each task has a unique `task_id` - parameters cannot conflict between tasks
-- **Panel Names**: Multiple tasks can have the same `panel_name` because they're isolated by different `task_id` values
-- **Data Lifecycle**: All task data (chat, files, parameters, state) is deleted when task completes (user says "finished", tab closes, or after 24 hours)
-- **Concurrent Task Limit**: Maximum of 2 simultaneous active task builds.
-Attempting to initiate a 3rd task from the Home tab triggers the message "Only 2 Task Builds at a time"
-- **Example**: Two simultaneous tasks (Tab1 and Tab2) can both work on "PP-1" panels with completely different parameters

-### Future Implementation: Project Builds (Persistent)
-- **project_id Parameter**: Unique identifier for each project - all project data persists long-term
-- **Uniqueness Requirements Within a Project**:
-  - `task_id` must be unique (already guaranteed by UUID generation)
-  - `panel_name` must be unique within the project (prevents confusion when managing multiple panels)
-- **Data Persistence**: All data, memory, chats, tasks, and workflows are saved within the project
-- **AI Learning**: Core AI monitors Home, Task Build, and Project Build tabs - learns from project interactions to improve processes
-- **Validation**: System will check if `panel_name` already exists in a project before allowing assignment

 ## Frontend Architecture

 Built with Vanilla JavaScript, the frontend is a single-page application served via FastAPI.
-It features browser-based speech recognition (Web Speech API), text-to-speech for AI responses, and whole-window drag-and-drop file upload (entire application window accepts files, not just the visual dropzone).
-The design prioritizes minimal dependencies and reliable operation on Replit.
+It features browser-based speech recognition (Web Speech API), text-to-speech for AI responses, and whole-window drag-and-drop file upload, prioritizing minimal dependencies and reliability.

 ## Backend Architecture

-Implemented with FastAPI (Python 3.8+), the backend provides RESTful API endpoints, CORS middleware, and static file serving.
-The CAD generation pipeline uses `ezdxf` for deterministic DXF creation with modular generators for different drawing types (one-line, power, lighting plans) and standards-based rendering via `standards/active.json`.
-AI primarily acts in an advisory role, interpreting natural language and routing commands to deterministic CAD generators, ensuring technical accuracy and code compliance.
+Implemented with FastAPI (Python 3.8+), the backend provides RESTful API endpoints and static file serving.
+The CAD generation pipeline uses `ezdxf` for deterministic DXF creation with modular generators and standards-based rendering.
+AI primarily interprets natural language and routes commands to deterministic CAD generators, ensuring technical accuracy and code compliance.

 ## Data Storage

 A hybrid storage model is used:
-- **Ephemeral Task Storage**: Task-specific directories in `/tmp/tasks/{task_id}/` containing `uploads/` and `outputs/` subdirectories.
-These are automatically deleted when a task completes (user says "finished", tab closes, or after 24 hours).
+- **Ephemeral Task Storage**: Task-specific directories in `/tmp/tasks/{task_id}/` for uploads and outputs, automatically deleted upon task completion.
-- **Permanent Storage**: `/standards` for configuration files that persist across all tasks.
+- **Permanent Storage**: `/standards` for persistent configuration files.
-- **PostgreSQL Database** (Neon-backed, optional): Stores `task_state` for multi-turn conversational context, allowing the AI to maintain state across user interactions for a single active task.
-If PostgreSQL is not configured, an in-memory dictionary serves as a fallback.
+- **PostgreSQL Database** (Neon-backed, optional): Stores `task_state` for multi-turn conversational context, maintaining state across user interactions for a single active task.
+An in-memory dictionary serves as a fallback if PostgreSQL is not configured.

-### Task State Management (Current Implementation)
-- **Immutable task_id**: UUID-based identifier assigned when task starts - never changes throughout task lifecycle
-- **Auto-generated panel_name**: Format "PanelXXXXX" (5 random digits) if not provided by user
-- **Mutable panel_name**: Can be updated via user input or reference documents; old name is deleted, parameters stay with task_id
-- **Parameter Isolation**: All parameters bound to task_id; multiple tasks can have same panel_name because they have different task_ids
-- **"Last Value Wins" Updates**: When parameters (voltage, phase, etc.) are provided multiple times via voice, text, or OCR, the most recent value always overwrites previous ones.
-Builds use current stored values at time of execution.
-- **Graceful Degradation**: Works with or without PostgreSQL (in-memory fallback)

-### Future Enhancement: Project-Level Storage
-- **project_id Parameter**: Will be added as parent identifier for persistent projects
-- **Uniqueness Within Projects**:
-  - task_id remains unique (already guaranteed)
-  - panel_name must be unique within a project (validation to be implemented)
-- **Data Hierarchy**: project_id → task_id → parameters → panel_name as human-readable label
+- **Confidence-Based Parameter Tracking**: `PanelParameterStore` tracks confidence for all panel parameters to prevent lower-quality data from overwriting higher-quality information, using method weights (MANUAL: 0.95, AI_VISION: 0.85, TEXT_OCR: 0.60).

 ## Document Export Pipeline

-The system supports multi-format export: DXF to PDF (via Matplotlib), CSV/Excel for panel schedules, Word for summary reports, and ZIP for bundling all deliverables.
+The system supports multi-format export: DXF to PDF, CSV/Excel for panel schedules, Word for reports, and ZIP for bundling deliverables.
 An OCR skill, powered by Tesseract and OpenCV, converts panelboard photos into Excel schedules, extracting circuit data and integrating with AI chat for parameter completion and dynamic template population.

-## OCR Enhancement Pipeline (November 2025)

-**Significant improvements** to panelboard photo analysis accuracy:

-### Advanced Image Preprocessing
-- **Resolution Enhancement**: Auto-upscales low-res images to 1800px (300 DPI equivalent)
-- **Noise Reduction**: Non-Local Means Denoising preserves text edges
-- **Contrast Enhancement**: CLAHE (Contrast Limited Adaptive Histogram Equalization) handles poor lighting and shadows
-- **Automatic Deskewing**: Detects and corrects image rotation (±45°)
-- **Adaptive Binarization**: Gaussian adaptive thresholding for cleaner text extraction
-- **Border Removal**: Eliminates edge artifacts and camera vignetting
-- **Debug Mode**: Saves intermediate processing steps for troubleshooting

-### Optimized Tesseract Configuration
-- **OCR Engine Mode 3**: LSTM neural network for better accuracy
-- **Page Segmentation Mode 6**: Optimized for uniform block text (panel schedules)
-- **Configurable**: Preprocessing can be toggled on/off per image

-### AI-Enhanced Extraction
-- **Intelligent Fallback**: OpenAI GPT-4o-mini activates when regex confidence < 60%
-- **Handles**: Misspellings, missing spaces, handwritten notes, non-standard abbreviations
-- **Smart Merging**: Combines deterministic regex results (preferred) with AI-extracted data (fills gaps)
-- **Graceful Degradation**: Works without OpenAI API key (falls back to regex-only)

-### Performance Improvements
-- **Before**: 60-70% accuracy (good photos), 30-40% (poor photos)
-- **After**: 85-95% accuracy (good photos), 70-80% (poor photos)

-### Implementation Files
-- `app/skills/image_preprocessing.py`: OpenCV preprocessing pipeline
-- `app/skills/ai_ocr_extraction.py`: AI-enhanced extraction with smart merging
-- `app/skills/ocr_panel.py`: Enhanced OCR with preprocessing integration
-- `app/skills/ocr_enhanced.py`: Confidence-based AI fallback triggering
-- `docs/OCR_IMPROVEMENTS.md`: Complete technical documentation
-- `tests/test_ocr_improvements.py`: Comprehensive test suite

-## Visual Detection Foundation (November 2025)

-**Foundation modules** for future computer vision enhancements to OCR:

-### Visual Breaker Detection
-- **Module**: `app/skills/visual_breaker_detection.py`
-- **Purpose**: Analyze physical breaker appearance to detect multi-pole configurations
-- **Capabilities**:
-  - Detect breaker regions using edge detection and contour analysis
-  - Identify handle ties (metal clips connecting breakers for 2-pole circuits)
-  - Detect continuous handles (single handle spanning 3 positions for 3-pole circuits)
-  - Group circuits into multi-pole configurations
-- **Status**: Foundation code in place; requires refinement for production use (K-means clustering for robust column grouping)

-### Visual Nameplate Detection
-- **Module**: `app/skills/visual_nameplate_detection.py`
-- **Purpose**: Extract structured nameplate data from table-like regions
-- **Capabilities**:
-  - Detect rectangular table regions using morphological operations
-  - Identify horizontal and vertical table lines
-  - Extract individual cells and OCR their contents
-  - Parse key-value pairs (voltage, phase, wire, panel amps, etc.)
-- **Status**: Foundation code in place; ready for integration testing

-### Integration Module
-- **Module**: `app/skills/ocr_visual_enhanced.py`
-- **Purpose**: Combine text OCR with visual detection pipelines
-- **Features**:
-  - Unified pipeline merging text OCR, visual breaker detection, and nameplate detection
-  - Smart merging: visual detection takes priority for structured data
-  - Graceful fallback: visual failures don't block text OCR
-- **Status**: Foundation code in place; currently uses text OCR as primary path
+This includes advanced image preprocessing, optimized Tesseract configuration, and AI-enhanced extraction with GPT-4o-mini as a fallback for improved accuracy.
+Foundation modules for visual breaker detection and visual nameplate detection are in place for future computer vision enhancements.

-## Excel Multi-Pole Circuit Rendering (November 2025)
+## Excel Multi-Pole Circuit Rendering

-**Fixed**: Multi-pole circuits now maintain proper row and column integrity for electrical accuracy.
+Multi-pole circuits now maintain proper row and column integrity in Excel exports.
+Description/Breaker/Pole information is written only to the top row of a multi-pole group, while Load Amps are written only to the designated phase column for each row, ensuring electrically accurate representation.

-### Correct Rendering Behavior
-- **Description/Breaker/Pole**: Written ONLY to the top row of multi-pole group
-- **Load Amps**: Each row writes load_amps ONLY to its designated phase column
-- **Row/Column Integrity**: Each circuit number maintains its phase assignment

-### Example: 2-Pole Circuit (Circuits 2/4)
-- **Row 12 (Circuit 2)**: Description, 40A breaker, 2-pole, load in Phase A only
-- **Row 13 (Circuit 4)**: "-", "-", "-", load in Phase B only
-- Result: Electrically accurate representation where each pole carries load on its designated phase

-### Implementation
-- **File**: `app/io/panel_excel.py`
-- **Function**: `write_excel_from_ir()`
-- **Logic**: Uses `_phase_slot_for_circuit()` to determine correct phase column for each circuit number

 # External Dependencies

 ## Third-Party Services

 -   **OpenAI API** (Optional): For natural language understanding, intent parsing, and converting commands to structured JSON.
-Configured via `OPENAI_API_KEY`.
-The system includes keyword-based routing as a fallback if AI is not configured.
+Keyword-based routing is a fallback if not configured.
--   **Browser APIs**: Web Speech API for client-side voice-to-text and SpeechSynthesis API for text-to-speech playback.
+-   **Browser APIs**: Web Speech API for voice-to-text and SpeechSynthesis API for text-to-speech.

 ## Core Python Libraries